AWGL/small_scripts/readme.md

 ## What's Here?

 - merge\_qc_files: A script for merging QC files produced from the pipelines into a single text file.
+- TSCa_unmask_patch: A script to change the genes in the panel applied during the old TruSightCancer pipeline.